runbert/homebridge-tibber-lightsensor/README.md

 > https://developer.tibber.com/

 ## Installation
-This plugin is published on [npm](https://www.npmjs.com/package/homebridge-tibber-lightsensor) and should be installed globally using:
+This plugin is published on [npm](https://www.npmjs.com/package/homebridge-tibber-lightsensor) and can be installed through Config UI X / Plugins.

+If you're running an old version of homebrdige or don't have Config UI X installed, you can install it manually using:

 `npm install -g homebridge-tibber-lightsensor`